-On behalf of the Board of Directors, we cordially invite you to attend the Annual Meeting of Shareholders of Northeast Bancorp (the "Company") which will be held at the Martindale Country Club located at 527 Beech Hill Road, Auburn, Maine on Tuesday, November 14, 2000, at 6:00 p.m., local time.
+On behalf of the Board of Directors, we cordially invite you to attend the Annual Meeting of Shareholders of Northeast Bancorp (the "Company") which will be held at the Martindale Country Club located at 527 Beech Hill Road, Auburn, Maine on Tuesday, November 12, 2002, at 6:00 p.m., local time.

-At the Annual Meeting, shareholders will be asked (i) to elect twelve directors as members of the Board of Directors of the Company, (ii) to ratify the appointment of Baker Newman & Noyes, Limited Liability Company, as the Company's independent auditors for fiscal year 2001, and (iii) to transact such other business as may properly come before the Annual Meeting or any adjournment thereof.
+At the Annual Meeting, shareholders will be asked (i) to elect eleven directors as members of the Board of Directors of the Company, (ii) to ratify the appointment of Baker Newman & Noyes, Limited Liability Company, as the Company's independent auditors for fiscal year 2003, and (iii) to transact such other business as may properly come before the Annual Meeting or any adjournment thereof.
 On the following pages you will find the Notice of the Annual Meeting of Shareholders and the Proxy Statement giving information concerning matters to be acted upon at the meeting.
 Of course, we will be present at the Annual Meeting to answer any questions you might have.

-YOUR VOTE IS IMPORTANT!
-The Company's management would greatly appreciate your attendance at the Annual Meeting.
+I sincerely hope you will be able to attend the Annual Meeting.
 HOWEVER, WHETHER OR NOT YOU ARE ABLE TO ATTEND THE ANNUAL MEETING, IT IS VERY IMPORTANT THAT YOUR SHARES BE REPRESENTED.
 Accordingly, please sign, date, and return the enclosed proxy card which will indicate your vote upon the various matters to be considered.
 If you do attend the meeting and desire to vote in person, you may do so by withdrawing your proxy at that time.

-We thank you for your continued support and look forward to seeing you at the $\mbox{\it Annual Meeting of Shareholders}\,.$
+We thank you for your continued support and look forward to seeing you at the Annual Meeting of Shareholders.